RobbenLab/robben-lab-website/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

 Publications by members of the Robben Lab focus on new omics technologies including single cell RNA-seq and spatial transcriptomics in different aspects of animal and human biology research, including cancer immunology and autoimmune disease.
-Publications are a mix of preprint/in-submission,
+Publications are a mix of preprint/in-submission, journal articles and conference publications.

 {% include section.html %}